Rattlesnake Bites and Dogs: How to Protect Your Dog

 Physical Reactions to Look Out For

-Vomiting and diarrhea can occur as their bodies react to the venom.
+Vomiting and diarrhea can happen as their bodies react to the venom.
+Watch for drooling and dilated pupils, too.
+If your normally bouncy dog suddenly seems wiped out, that’s a red flag.

 The Financial Aspect of Rattlesnake Bites